darragh-downey/LughOS/README.md

 # LughOS

 LughOS is a secure microkernel operating system focused on critical infrastructure, emphasizing security, modularity, and reliability.
+It follows SEI CERT Secure Coding guidelines and NASA's Power of Ten rules.

 ## Features